jwagnervaz/ELSA-RX-580-SP-BIOS-MOD/README.md

 Make it on your own risk

-check the gpu chip part number on your ELSA GPU, it need to match with memory samsung FC and GPU chip RX 570
+check the gpu chip part number on your ELSA GPU, it need to match with memory samsung K4G80325FC and GPU chip RX 570